XCSP3: An Integrated Format for Benchmarking Combinatorial Constrained Problems: Constraints over Integer Variables

 \begin{boxex} \begin{xcsp} <cardinality id="c1"> <list> x1 x2 x3 x4 </list> <values> 2 5 10 </values> <occurs> 0..1 1..3 2..3 </occurs> </cardinality> <cardinality id="c2"> <list> y1 y2 y3 y4 y5 </list> <values closed="true"> 0 1 2 3 </values> <occurs> z0 z1 z2 z3 </occurs> </cardinality> \end{xcsp} \end{boxex}

 The form of the constraint obtained by only considering variables in all contained elements is called \gb{distribute} in \mzinc.
-In that case, for the semantics, me must additionally guarantee: \begin{quote} $\forall (i,j) : 1 \leq i < j \leq |V|, \va{v}_i \neq \va{v}_j$. \end{quote}
+In that case, for the semantics, we must additionally guarantee: \begin{quote} $\forall (i,j) : 1 \leq i < j \leq |V|, \va{v}_i \neq \va{v}_j$. \end{quote}

 \begin{boxex} \begin{xcsp} <cardinality id="c3"> <list> w1 w2 w3 w4 </list> <values> v1 v2 </values> <occurs> n1 n2 </occurs> </cardinality> \end{xcsp} \end{boxex}